 3. Is the Franchise Right for You?

 - How much money are you ready to invest?
-Even a Franchise business comes with its risks, so be also prepared for the losses.
+Even Franchise Restaurants come with their own risks, so be also prepared for the losses.

 - Does the Franchisor provide the management and technical support such as Hiring and Training?